StollerSystem/Pierre-s-Bakery/README.md

 ## Specs

-* Constructor will create a "Bread" Object
+* 1 Constructor will create a "Bread" Object

-* Constructor will create a "Pastry" Object
+* 2 Constructor will create a "Pastry" Object

-* Get price from Bread based on quantity.
+* 3 Get price from Bread based on quantity.
 Bread: Buy 2, get 1 free.
 A single loaf costs $5.
   * input: 10
   * output: 35

-* Get price from Pastry based on quantity.
+* 4 Get price from Pastry based on quantity.
 Pastry: Buy 1 for $2 or 3 for $5.
   * input: 10
   * output: 17

-* Create a Bread object with a description
+* 5 Create a Bread object with a description

+* 6 Create a Pastry object with a description

 * Add a Bread or Pastry Object to shopping cart (list)